Cauchy-Schwarz Regularized Autoencoder: Background

 where $\theta$ are the model parameters of $p$ and $ \phi$ are the variational parameters of $q$.

 There are various ways to optimize the lower bound~\eqref{eq:elbo}.
 For continuous latent variables $z$ it can be done efficiently through a reparameterization of the approximate posterior $q_{\phi}(z|x)$~\cite{kingma2013auto,rezende2014stochastic}.
 If both the prior $p(z)$ and the variational approximation $q_{\phi}(z|x)$ are Gaussian, the KL term in~\eqref{eq:elbo} can be computed in closed form~\cite{kingma2013auto}.
 In the common case $p(z)$ is set to be a mean-field approximation (factorizing Gaussian).
-One of the main advantages of the mean-field approximation is its efficiency due to the assumption that all latent variables are independent, which simplifies derivations.
-However, this simplified assumption also leads over-regularization.
+The mean-field approximation has the advantage of being efficient because it assumes all latent variables to be independent and thus, it simplifies the derivations However, this simplified assumption also leads over-regularization.

 Although VAEs are widely used for large-scale approximations, it has been observed that VAEs lack in sample quality because the optimized model simplifies the posterior distribution.
 Maximizing~\eqref{eq:elbo} with respect to the variational parameters $\phi$ amounts to minimizing the KL divergence $\textrm{D}_{\textrm{KL}}(q_{\phi}(z|x) \parallel p(z|x))$ between the approximate posterior and the true posterior.
 The mean-field variational family is problematic, as the log-marginal likelihood $\log p_D(x)$ can only be optimized to the extent we are able to approximate the true posterior using this restricted variational family.
-This motivates a direct improvement of variational inference by considering richer families of approximate posteriors\cite{rezende2015variational,kingma2016improved,kucukelbir2015automatic} and richer families of priors \cite{tomczak2016improving,kuznetsov2019prior,chen2016variational,nalisnick2016approximate,ghosh2019variational}.
+As a result, considering richer families of approximate posteriors\cite{rezende2015variational,kingma2016improved,kucukelbir2015automatic} and richer families of priors \cite{tomczak2016improving,kuznetsov2019prior,chen2016variational,nalisnick2016approximate,ghosh2019variational} have been proposed to improve VAE-based models.